-Explanation: This is an operational question which the interviewer is using to begin to qualify you as a Database Administrator.
+Explanation: This is an operational question which the interviewer is using to begin to qualify you as a database administrator.
 You can anticipate that most of the questions will be either operational or technical.
 In order to prepare for this, you should reread the job description to understand the specific duties you are expected to perform and the knowledge they require you to have.
-Then review this information before the interview so it will be fresh in your mind.
+Review this information before the interview so it will be fresh in your mind.

 Example: "System databases are the default databases that are part of the installation for the SQL server.
 These include the Master, MSDB, TempDB, and Model.
 Normally these databases are not modified or customized as doing so may impact the functions of the SQL System.
 A user database, on the other hand, is a database that is created to store data and manipulate the user data.

 Question: What is the purpose of the model database?

 Explanation: Again, the interviewer is following up on your previous answer to delve deeper into your qualifications and make sure you fully understand the information you are providing them.
 The best way to answer a follow-up question is to address it straightforwardly and concisely.

 Example: “The model database serves as the template for all databases created in the SQL system.
 If the initial model database is modified, all subsequent databases created in the systems will reflect the changes.
 However, databases created earlier will not.
 Additionally, the TEMPDB is created from the model every time SQL Server starts up.”

 Question: How do you trace the transaction traffic accessing a SQL Server?